Sunday, January 2, 2011

 Filmmakers and cinemas both complain about the amount of control distributors have and the dominance of major studios.
 So we should be seeking ways of joining forces.
 Offering more than monthly film clubs for a few local filmmakers to get together and chat and read each other scripts.
 Let’s really start working with filmmakers and engaging with their fan base, negotiating screen time for them, make time for conversation, investigate new models, get involved with the life of their work and in doing so refresh cinema.

-With the huge capitol outlay of converting to digital which threatens to cripple independent exhibitors, or lock them into rigid VPF deals, it is time to seize the day and dip our toes in the waters of shared culture.
+With the huge capitol outlay of converting to digital which threatens to cripple independent exhibitors, or lock them into rigid VPF deals, it's time to seize the day and dip our toes in the waters of shared culture.
 Filmmakers are making inroads into developing new models and so should cinemas, because we too are not fighting piracy, but obscurity.

 Monday, March 8, 2010